microsoft/semantic-kernel/docs/decisions/0039-function-call-content.md

 Requirements - https://github.com/microsoft/semantic-kernel/issues/5153

 ## Decision Drivers
-1. Connectors should communicate LLM function call requests to the connector callers using service-agnostic function model classes.
+1. Connectors should communicate LLM function calls to the connector callers using service-agnostic function model classes.
-2. Consumers should be able to communicate function call results back to connectors using service-agnostic function model classes.
+2. Consumers should be able to communicate function results back to connectors using service-agnostic function model classes.
 3. All existing function calling behavior should still work.
 4. It should be possible to use service-agnostic function model classes without relying on the OpenAI package or any other LLM-specific one.
 5. It should be possible to serialize a chat history object with function call and result classes so it can be rehydrated in the future (and potentially run the chat history with a different AI model).